ztyyLV/web-twain-docs/indepth/faqs/develop/what-are-all-the-apis-dwt-provides-for-http-upload.md

 # Development

-## What are all the APIs DWT provides for HTTP upload?
+## What are all the APIs Dynamic Web TWAINprovides for HTTP upload?

-Apart from the recommended `HTTPUpload()` method and those already mentioned above, `DWT` provides 8 more methods and a few other properties for making an HTTP upload.
+Apart from the recommended `HTTPUpload()` method and those already mentioned above, `Dynamic Web TWAIN` provides 8 more methods and a few other properties for making an HTTP upload.
 They are listed below

 * [ `HTTPUploadThroughPutEx()` ]({{site.info}}api/WebTwain_IO.html#httpuploadthroughputex)
 * [ `HTTPUploadThroughPost()` ]({{site.info}}api/WebTwain_IO.html#httpuploadthroughpost)